-Grading Policy:
+Exam Policy:

 - 1. ALL exams are to be taken at times scheduled by the instructor. - 2.
-ALL exams scheduled in the course by the instructor must be taken in order for the student to receive a passing grade.
-Any exceptions must be approved by the Academic Dean and the Vice
+ALL exams scheduled in the course by the instructor must be taken in order for the student to receive a passing grade. - 3.
+Make-up exams will be given for excused absences only (excused absences include illness, death in family, and military or jury duty).